orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/contrast_enhancement.rst

 * channel : you provide the application with a n bands image and each of them are equalized independently.

-The other main mode is the local equalization.
+The other option is the local equalization.
 You can choose a window size that will be use to split the image in tiles and histograms will be computed over those tiles.
 Gain will be interpolated between the adjacent tiles in order to give a smooth result.